-Treatment of Urinary Incontinence with Botox
+Treating Urinary Incontinence with Botox

-Treatment of urinary incontinence with Botox®
+Treatment of Urinary Incontinence with Botox®

 If you have female patients who are dealing with frequent urination, and they haven’t responded to traditional therapies and dietary and behavioral changes, a new treatment approved by the FDA in January 2013 could offer them a lasting, successful and minimally invasive solution.